ekeih/satisfactory-bot/README.md

 If you really want to run the bot, the easiest way is to fork this repository.
 Create a GitHub personal access token that has write access to the fork and also [create a Telegram bot token](https://core.telegram.org/bots#6-botfather).
 To run the bot you can either use the existing [bot image](https://github.com/ekeih/satisfactory-bot/pkgs/container/satisfactory-bot%2Fbot) or clone the repository, install the bot manually with `cd satisfactory-bot && pip install .`.

+The bot can also query the HTTP API of the dedicated server and send notifications based on it.
+To enable this you need to provide both the server address and an API Token.
+A Token can be retrieved by a server admin by running `server.GenerateAPIToken` in the Server Console from within the game's server menu.

 Then run the bot: `satisfactory-bot -b $telegram-bot-token -g $github-token -c $telegram-chat-id -r $github-repository`.

 ## Credits